Divy1211/ScreenRotation/README.md

 5. Create a **shortcut** for the ScreenRotation32/64.jar file and put it in the folder that just you just opened.
 There might be other files in that folder, but that is not a problem.
 ![Startup Folder](https://github.com/Divy1211/ScreenRotation/blob/master/imgs/Startup.png)

 6. Double click this shortcut once its in there.
-No visible change will occour but you will now be able to use alt+arrow keys (no need to hold control, just alt+arrow will do) to rotate the screen just like previous windows versions allowed you to do!
+No visible change will occur but you will now be able to use alt+arrow keys (no need to hold control, just alt+arrow will do) to rotate the screen just like previous windows versions allowed you to do!
 It will automatically start even when you restart your computer.

 # Note!
 1. Please ensure that the processor type matches the display file and the ScreenRotation file!